When is the next selection cycle?

-It varies from year to year, but about 100 new candidates are nominated each year.
+It varies, but about 100 new candidates are nominated each year.
 In addition to new nominees, all previous nominees are considered as long as they are age-eligible.
 For any class, as many as 400-600 candidates might be in the pool for consideration.

 What is the selection process?